joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 You'll see in the `node_modules` folder that there are a lot of dependencies.
 These are the dependencies of the dependencies we have pulled in.
 This is one of the reasons why we use a package manager like npm.
 It makes it easy to manage all these dependencies.

-7. We are now ready to run our application.
-In the terminal, run the following command: `npm run start`.
+5. We are now ready to run our application.
+If you check the `package.json` file, you'll I've created a start script: ` "start": "nodemon index.js",`.
+To run this script, in the terminal, run the following command: `npm run start`.
 This will start our server.
 You should see the following output:

 ```bash
    Example app listening at http://localhost:8000